 Estimate costs and find the best movers.

 Speaking of movers, they can be accommodating during your long-distance move.
 Bring in several companies to give you different estimates of how much your move will cost you.
 Then you can decide what company seems the best for you to go with.
-You want a team that will work with you and guarantees your items will all reach their destination without a scratch.
+You want a team that will work with you and guarantee your items will all reach their destination without a scratch.

 Know what you’re packing; keep a list.